imobanco/django-ufilter/README.rst

   fs = UserFilterSet(data=query, queryset=User.objects.all())
   filtered_users = fs.filter()

-Above will automatically allow the use of all of the Django URL Filter features.
+Above will automatically allow the use of all of the Django UFilter features.
 Some possibilities::

     # get user with id 5